ibm-cloud-docs/vpc/console-tutorial.md

 {: support}
 {: step}

-To create a virtual server instance in the newly created subnet:
+To create a virtual server instance in the newly created subnet, use these steps:

 1. Click **Compute > Virtual server instances** in the navigation pane and click **Create**.
+1. Select the processor architecture for the virtual server that you want to create.
+By default, x86 is selected.
+1. Select the type of virtual server that you want to create.
+By default, Public is selected.
+1. For the **Location**, select the geography, region, and zone in which to create the instance.
 1. Enter a name for the instance, such as `my-instance`.
-1. Select the VPC that you created.
 1. Select a resource group for the instance.
 1. _Optional:_ Enter tags to help you organize and find your resources.
 You can add more tags later.
 For more information, see [Working with tags](/docs/account?topic=account-tag).
-1. In the **Location** field, select the zone in which to create the instance.
-1. Select the type of virtual server that you want to create.
-By default, Public is selected.
-1. Select the processor architecture for the virtual server that you want to create.
-By default, x86 is selected.
-1. Select an image (that is, operating system and version), such as Debian GNU/Linux, *ibm-debian-11-3-minimal-amd64-1*.
-Alternatively, you can select a snapshot.
+1. Select an image (that is, operating system and version), such as Debian GNU/Linux, _ibm-debian-11-7-minimal-amd64-1_.
+Alternatively, you can select a snapshot or an existing volume.

     _For z/OS Wazi aaS custom image only:_ If you use the custom image that is created by using Wazi Image Builder, select **Custom image** for the operating system and the image is called `wazi-custom-image` by default.
     {: note}